citrusface/citrusface/README.md

 ## Hi there 👋

-**citrusface/citrusface** is a ✨ _special_ ✨ repository because its `README.md` is what I going to use for my profile becasue i am feeling super low effort right now.
+**citrusface/citrusface** is a ✨ _special_ ✨ repository because its `README.md` is what i am going to use for my profile becasue i am feeling super low effort right now.

 Here are some ideas git.hub suggested that i've filled out: